The Herschels

 John Herschel is recognised today as the first modern scientist and pivotal to the creation of the scientific enterprise, yet he is paradoxically under-examined, with no comprehensive treatment of his life and work .
 John’s vast career means that readers encounter his work in surveys of astronomy, mathematics, physics, and scientific methodology (Herschel’s 1830 Preliminary Discourse on the Study of Natural Philosophy was the first book in English on this topic and had a formative influence on Charles Darwin) as well as his influence in Romanticism, art (primarily though his technical and stylistic influence on portrait photography), and literature.
 He played a leading role in the institutionalization of scientific research through his involvement in the Royal Astronomical Society, the Royal Society, and the British Association for the Advancement of Science.
 His popular textbooks were translated into dozens of languages and became the means by which a new reading public formed their views on science and by which scientists came to be perceived as models of good character.
 Both through what he wrote and who he was, Herschel defined what it meant to “do science” and “be a scientist” throughout the 19th century.

-A series of events in 2024 should raise John’s profile.
-The Cambridge University Press are publishing a Companion to John Herschel in Spring 2024.
-This will comprise 12 individual chapters on various aspects of his diverse career.
-Our Society, with the cooperation of the authors and publishers, will hold a one-day conference Saturday 8 June at the Bath Royal Literary and Scientific Institution, with contributions from many of the individual section authors, to build on the impact of the new publication with a conference on its themes.
-This will offer an excellent opportunity of widening access to the content, and increasing knowledge and understanding of this key figure in Victorian Society who is little known today outside academic circles.
+A series of events in 2024 were held to raise John’s profile.
+The Cambridge University Press published a Companion to John Herschel in Spring 2024.
+This comprised 12 individual chapters on various aspects of his diverse career.
+Our Society, with the cooperation of the authors and publishers, held a one-day conference Saturday 8 June at the Bath Royal Literary and Scientific Institution, with contributions from many of the individual section authors, to build on the impact of the new publication with a conference on its themes.
+This will provided an excellent opportunity of widening access to the content, and increasing knowledge and understanding of this key figure in Victorian Society who is little known today outside academic circles.
+You can see the video of the Conference here: https://www.brlsi.org/talk/john-herschel-the-last-polymath-all-day-conference/

 ———————————————————————————————————